kobotoolbox/kpi/kobo/apps/openapi_validator/README.md

 Known, accepted mismatches live in a single constant, `OPENAPI_KNOWN_MISMATCHES` in `constants.py`, as tuples of:

-- Error code (one of the six above)
+- Error code (one of the eight above)
 - Endpoint pattern (resolved by the Django URL resolver, anchors stripped)
 - HTTP method